 Paper is one of the world’s most recycled and recyclable materials.
-It’s produced from a marvellous renewable resource: tiny wood fibres that are grown on trees that are sustainably farmed using a circular approach.
+It is produced from a marvellous renewable resource: tiny wood fibres from trees that are sustainably managed using a circular approach.

-In fact, around 50% of all fibres used for paper making worldwide are recycled fibres.
+In fact, about 50% of all fibres used for paper-making worldwide are recycled fibres.
 This is a very positive aspect of the paper industry and there are few, if any, other global industries that have a better record of using recycled raw materials.

-So, we now know that fibres degrade each time they are recycled, meaning that there are physical limits on why recycled fibres can’t be used to a greater extent than they are today.
+So, we now know that fibres degrade each time they are recycled, meaning there are physical limits preventing recycled fibres from being used to a greater extent than they are today.
 Fresh fibres are always needed in the circular process.

-Although it seems intuitive to think that RCF must be better than fresh fibre in environmental terms, the comparison is not entirely black and white.
-There are some grey areas, and all pulp production methods have their advantages and disadvantages.
-So although paper recycling is a wonderful use of natural resources, it is incorrect to say that it is always better.
-It depends on the specific process, location, products being made and conditions that are being compared.
+Even if it seems logical that recycled fibres must be better than fresh fibre in environmental terms, it's really not that simple.
+All pulp production methods have their advantages and disadvantages.
+So although paper recycling is a wonderful use of natural resources, it is not correct to say that it is always better.
+It depends on the production process, location, products being made and input materials that are being used.

-In fact, a major, independent, peer-reviewed study done by Environmental Resources Management concluded already in 2007 that when it comes to RCF and fresh fibre: “Overall the results indicate that neither fibre type can be considered environmentally preferable. /.../ Intelligent and sustainable use of available fibre sources requires understanding the challenges associated with each fibre type and effectively managing the life cycle to minimise impacts and maximise benefits.”
+In fact, an independent, peer-reviewed study by Environmental Resources Management concluded already in 2007 that when it comes to recycled fibres and fresh fibre: “Overall the results indicate that neither fibre type can be considered environmentally preferable. /.../ Intelligent and sustainable use of available fibre sources requires understanding the challenges associated with each fibre type and effectively managing the life cycle to minimise impacts and maximise benefits.”

-Similar findings were made in a recent, independent third-party study by the publisher Penguin Random House, 2020.
-The publisher wanted to find out how large a carbon footprint the paper from their main suppliers had, and they also included manufacturers of recycled paper.
+Similar findings were made in a recent third-party study of book paper by the publisher Penguin Random House, 2020.
+The publisher wanted to know the carbon footprint of paper from their main suppliers, and they also included manufacturers of recycled paper.
 Holmen’s fresh-fibre book paper from Hallsta paper mill in Sweden had the lowest CO2 footprint in the study.

 1. European Paper Recycling Council (EPRC) Report 2020.
 Report available for download.